pkardas/notes/courses/fast-ai.md

 Metric - function measuring quality of the model's predictions (error_rate, accuracy), we care about it.

 Loss != Metric, loss - computer uses this to update parameters, computer cares about it.
-For example tweaking parameters just a little might nit change accuracy or error rate.
+For example tweaking parameters just a little might not change accuracy or error rate.